-Most recently, he was President and CEO of Emotient, Inc., an innovative venture-backed software startup that built an artificial intelligence (deep learning) based platform for measuring facial expressions, leveraging computer vision and behavioral & cognitive science to predict emotions.
+Most recently, Ken was President and CEO of Emotient, Inc., an innovative venture-backed software startup that built an artificial intelligence based platform for measuring facial expressions, leveraging computer vision and behavioral & cognitive science to predict emotions.
 Emotient was acquired by Apple in January 2016.
 Ken has also been CEO of two silicon valley public software companies, including Openwave, where he directed this Nasdaq listed mobile middleware technology company through a major strategy transition.
-While at iPass, Mr. Denman was Chairman and CEO and led a successful IPO in 2003.
+While at iPass, Ken was Chairman and CEO and led a successful IPO in 2003.
 He has also served as Senior Vice President for MediaOne, leading a significant portion of this top 4 cable operator’s US operations.
-In an expat role, he served as Chief Operating Officer—Wireless, for MediaOne International, based in London.
+In an expat role, he served as the Chief Operating Officer at Wireless, for MediaOne International, based in London.
 Ken holds an MBA in Finance and International Business from the University of Washington and a B.S. in accounting from Central Washington University.
 He is a member of the board of directors of Costco Wholesale (COST), Motorola Solutions (MSI), Mitek Systems (MITK), and LendingClub (LC).
 In September 2012, Ken was appointed to the Edward V. Fritzky Endowed Chair in Leadership at the University of Washington’s Foster School of Business, as a Visiting Professor.
 Ken is a board member of the UW Foster School of Business, and is also a member of the board of directors of the UW Foundation.

 Brian Nugent is a founding General Partner of Sway Ventures, as well as a seasoned technology industry executive, entrepreneur and board director.
 As an investor, entrepreneur, operator and strategic advisor in over 150 technology ventures, Brian has built domain expertise and deep connections across the IT industry on five continents.

 Brian has a proven record of driving software, SaaS, hardware and IT Services companies to market leadership positions.
 As an entrepreneur and operating executive he ran both public and privately-held enterprise software companies.
 Previously, Brian was a senior executive at Teros (acquired by Citrix), Atrica (acquired by Nokia-Siemens) and LuxN (acquired by Sorrento Networks).
 He currently serves on the board of directors of ThreatSTOP, Liquid Grids, and CyberHive.
 Brian is a member of the ‘Alliance of CEOs’, the San Diego Venture Group, and is a frequent lecturer at CEO consortium’s such as the ‘CEO Total Access Series’.
 He is active in a variety of charitable organizations and is a Board Member of PEERS Network and is a member of the 2013 National Champion Sunset Water Polo Club.
 Brian holds a B.A. degree in Business Administration from California State University, Long Beach.

-Benhamou Global Ventures
+General Partner, Benhamou Global Ventures

 Anik Bose has 15 years of active venture capital and corporate development experience, with particular emphasis on transaction structuring and strategic planning, including 7 years as SVP, Corporate Development at 3Com Corporation, and 10 years as General Partner at Benhamou Global Ventures.